zydou/arti/doc/dev/notes/memory-limit.md

   struct ReclaimingToken {

   impl ReclaimingToken {
-    /// "this participant is reclaiming by collapsing completely.
+    /// "this account is reclaiming by collapsing completely.
     /// all memory it uses will be eventually `release`d,
     /// but this may not have happened yet".
     ///
-    /// The `reclaim()` method won't be called again. fn forget_participant(self) {
+    /// The `reclaim()` method won't be called again. fn forget_account(self) {
 ```

 ## Plan for caches